 A concise narrative labeled Budget Justification must follow the Budget Worksheet (Appendix E).
-The Budget Justification shall itemize the total amount of funding requested in Column "B" for each line item identified in Column "A" of the Budget Worksheet.
-The Budget Worksheet and Budget Justification narrative will not be counted toward the narrative page limit.
+The Budget Justification shall explain the purpose for each line item described in Column "B" of the Budget Worksheet.
+The Budget Justification should be presented in a narrative format that clearly matches, identifies, and explains each item listed in Column "B"